8ta4/say/DONTREADME.md

 Each transcription directory is assigned `drwx------` permissions.
 Only you can access it.

 > How does this tool keep its transcript read-only when it updates it?
-(Planned)

 1. `say` makes a copy of the `DD.txt` file and creates a temporary file in the system's temp directory.
 This ensures that the application directory doesn't get cluttered.